maxim-saplin/llm_chess/README.md

 Move made, switching player
 ```

-## Can LLMs discern Unicode encoded pieces?
+## Can LLMs discern Unicode-encoded pieces?
 Yes, they can

 Prompt:
 ```
-Please name chess pieces and their colors
+Please name chess pieces and their colors.

 ♕ ♔ ♗ ♘ ♖ ♙
 ♛ ♚ ♝ ♞ ♜ ♟